Matt is the guy on the left!

 Your own stories often have a mystery touch.
 Do you have any personal relation to occult things?

-No, not at all.
-I find the supernatural extremely fascinating, and it makes for great storytelling, but I have no personal connection to it.
+and it makes for great storytelling, but I have no personal connection

 it is real.
-Anyway, those experiences are probably where I draw a lot of my inspiration from.
+Anyway, those experiences are probably where I draw a lot

 You always worked in different media - film, comics, writing, painting.
-Is there's something you prefer?

 My blessing and my curse is that I love them all!
 I don't think there is one media I like more than another.
 They all communicate ideas and stories through art, which is what I love.
 Having all of those opportunities keeps me from ever getting bored with one media!